SophiaL1024/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs.

+You can:
+- Shorten long URLs
+- View, edit, delete your short URLs
+- View visit logs of your short URLs

 ## Final Product